dinok3/iquiz/README.md

 * Room chat
 * Kick player via chat /kickplayer '[name]' or button
 * Time limit for each question in custom game
+* Deleting rooms where there are no players & only owners can prevent that from happening by joining it

 ## Working on